Written for Officeinsight by Jennifer Heath | April 2022

 Leverage Holistic Analytics to Support High-Level Goals

-The problem with a lot of efforts to promote efficiency across the work-place is that data sources are hard to measure in relation to one another.
+The problem with a lot of efforts to promote efficiency across the workplace is that data sources are hard to measure in relation to one another.
 That’s why there’s been a major push to understand the relationship between data at a granular, actionable level.
 The opportunity to deploy an automated system to collect rich, clear and reliable workplace data at the scale needed to make informed decisions about real estate is still new.
 But analyzing secure and unified data from across the business means the software can also provide actionable insights into how to better manage organizational space.

-Once the relationship between the workplace, employee behavior and the organization’s mission can be understood in full context, the pace and value of making adjustments skyrockets.
+Once the relationship between the workplace, employee behavior, and the organization’s mission can be understood in full context, the pace and value of making adjustments skyrocket.
 These rich datasets allow organizations to confidently make decisions about everything from immediate occupancy questions to long-term workplace design and functional, organizational vision.
 And, by ensuring every stakeholder is working from the same set of complete data, it becomes easier to instill confidence among decision-makers about how to best allocate limited resources for very expensive real estate decisions.

 The only constant today is change, so being able to quickly adapt and pivot a workplace strategy is essential.
 Of course, there is no one-size-fits-all solution for the hybrid workplace.
-Every organization is unique, so it’s important to emphasize flexibility and look for solutions that can be com-bined in different ways to execute different strategies over time.
-Beyond that, the common factor across any organization or industry is the need for accurate workplace data to inform complex portfolio and workplace decisions.
+Every organization is unique, so it’s important to emphasize flexibility and look for solutions that can be combined in different ways to execute different strategies over time.
+Beyond that, the common factor across any organization or industry is the need for accurate workplace data to inform complex portfolios and workplace decisions.
 Once those workplace data sources are woven into a single view, a clear vision for optimization and success emerges.
 And with that, the confidence needed to thrive in a new era of work.